 Sustainable urban Drainage Systems

 Historically in the Middle East, stormwater and wastewater have been treated as a liability and a nuisance.
 However, with regional population growth and rapid urbanisation, planners are beginning to recognise that managing this precious resource needs an integrated approach.
-This is where Sustainable urban Drainage Systems (SuDS) projects come in.
+This is where Sustainable urban Drainage Systems (SuDS) come in.

 ‘Making space for water’ is an integrated, forward-thinking strategy for managing future flood risk in the urban environment.
-Among its many recommendations is the adoption of a joined-up approach to drainage management in high-risk areas and the widespread use of SuDS to control the rare at which rainwater runs off paved areas and into sewer networks and rivers.
+Among its many recommendations is the adoption of a joined-up approach to drainage management in high-risk areas and the widespread use of SuDS to control the area at which rainwater runs off paved areas and into sewer networks and rivers.